DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claim 7, Spransy further provides wherein the first recess extends along the longitudinal direction of the carrier profile (Fig. 7).
+Claim 7, Spransy further provides wherein the first recess extends along a longitudinal direction of each of the plurality of carrier profiles (Figs. 4-5 and 7 and annotated Fig. 7).

-Claim 11, Spransy further provides wherein at least some of the plurality of carrier profiles arranged within the outer frame have a second recess 220 opposite and/or parallel to the first recess (opposite to the first recess; Fig. 7).
+Claim 11, Spransy further provides wherein at least some of the plurality of carrier profiles arranged within the outer frame have a second recess 220, 320 or 226 opposite and parallel to the first recess (Figs. 2 and 7).

-Claim 15, Spransy provides an acoustic ceiling island platform comprising the suspension system according to claim1 (see rejection of claim 1 as above) and ceiling tiles (104, 106) carried by the main runners (note that the main runners was treated as referring to the plurality of main runners; Fig. 1).
+Claim 15, Spransy provides an acoustic ceiling island platform comprising the suspension system according to claim1 (see rejection of claim 1 as above) and ceiling tiles (104, 106) carried by the plurality of main runners (Figs. 2 and 7; annotated Fig. 7 of Spransy shown below in Examiner’s Notes; col. 4, lines 53-67).

 Claim Rejections - 35 USC § 103